by-roj/Portfolio/README.md

 ### *Prediction of the course application results and implementation on the web*

-> Provide guidelines for registering classes using appropriate mileage through the web
+> Providing guidelines for registering classes using appropriate mileage through the web

 `#Python` `#MySQL` `#pyMySQL` `#XGBoost` `#GridSearchCV` `#Flask`

 [Github Link](https://github.com/by-roj/19_CourseRegistration-Prediction)

-Predict the success of the course application with the ddata entered on the web
+Predicting the success of the course application with the ddata entered on the web

-- View information related to previous course registration
+- Viewing information related to previous course registration

-- Estimate the probability(%) of successful applications and recommend appropriate mileage based on the input data
+- Estimating the probability(%) of successful applications and recommending appropriate mileage based on the input data

 ##